renpy/renpy/sphinx/source/screens.rst

 If
 --

-The screen language is the same as the Python/Ren'Py if statement.
+The screen language if statement is the same as the Python/Ren'Py if statement.
 It supports the if, elif, and else clauses.

 ::